24Tech-io/nursepor_stable/PROJECT_IMPROVEMENTS_SUMMARY.md

 3. Choose 1-2 quick wins to implement
 4. Plan for medium-term features

-Good luck with your LMS platform! 🚀
+Good luck with your Nurse Pro Academy! 🚀